 1. Recollections cardstock – Recollections is a brand by Michael’s craft store, but they can also be found online!
 I use this brand the most for my papercrafts.

 2. Savage Universal paper rolls – I recently discovered how wonderful Savage paper works for paper crafting.
 Even though it seems a little pricey upfront, it lasts so much longer!

-3. Paper and More – Paper and more is a trusted resource I have used and I love the more unique colors they have.
+3. Paper and More – Paper and more are a trusted resource I have used, and I love their unique colors.

-4. Cards and Pockets – This site has been with me for years and for good reason, the color options are unparalleled to most.
+4. Cards and Pockets – This site has been with me for years, and for a good reason.
+The color options are unparalleled to most.

 Mat to use for cardstock paper: Standard grip